 10.3 The Entrepreneur only keeps and uses email addresses that are sent to him directly, or when it is is made clear that he will have access to them when they are shared.
 An email address is only used for marketing or service purposes if explicit permission has been granted.
 This permission can be revoked again at all times, by sending an email to email@example.com.

 10.4 Email addresses will not be shared with third parties for commercial purposes, unless the Customer has given the Entrepreneur explicit permission for this.

 10.5 The Customer's personal details can be shared on legal grounds, because of a court order or a decision made by the government.

 Article 11 - Intellectual Property

-11.1 All intellectual property rights, and more especially the copyright and rights regarding the models, the brand, the emblem, the trading names and the colour combinations belonging to the Entrepreneur , their website, the products delivered by the Entrepreneur and software developed for the Entrepreneur are the sole property of the Entrepreneur.
+11.1 All intellectual property rights, and more especially the copyright and rights regarding the models, the brand, the emblem, the trading names and the color combinations belonging to the Entrepreneur , their website, the products delivered by the Entrepreneur and software developed for the Entrepreneur are the sole property of the Entrepreneur.
 The Customer will respect the aforementioned rights, fully and unconditionally.

 Article 12 - Warranty and exclusion of warranty

-12.1 Warranty terms of three (3) months apply to the products offered by the Entrepreneur, starting on the the purchase date
+12.1 Warranty terms of three (3) months apply to the products offered by the Entrepreneur, starting on the purchase date